 Each of these phases is based on valuable and relevant content.

-Today, anyone can be a writer.
+Today, anyone can produce content.
 You simply need a pen or a keyboard and you are ready to start.
 However, great content cannot be produced by just anyone.

-It is important to understand that only relevant and valuable content can result in reaching business goals.
-This kind of content can persuade a person to make a final action - purchase.
+It is important to understand that only relevant and valuable content can help you to achieve a business goal.
+This kind of content can persuade a person to take a final action - e.g. make a purchase.
 Thus, writing to sell, without regard for meaning for the readers can have a drastic negative effect on your business goals.

 One of the many reasons why businesses should use content marketing is the fact that it is often less expensive than other alternatives.
 Content marketing can also have a huge impact on other marketing channels.

 For example, an article with great keyword strategy can improve search engine ranking.
-A great article can be easily shared through social media, which can also influence brand awareness.
-And finally, a great article can improve better reputation and customer trust.
+A relevant article can be easily shared through social media, which can also influence brand awareness.
+Likewise, a great article can improve reputation and customer trust.

 The sooner you invest in quality content, the sooner you can reap the benefits.